wundergraph/cosmo-docs/studio/schema-registry.md

 ## Subgraph Schemas

 In addition to the federated schema, this page also shows the individual schemas of all subgraphs in your federated graph.
-Select the one oyu want to view from the dropdown.
+Select the one you want to view from the dropdown.

 ## Copy and Download Schemas